It’s all about the brain science

 As well as all the breathing and the other stuff keeping our bodies going.
 The brain is where our all our learning and decision making takes place, and where our emotions and feelings are controlled.

-Unless you’re planning a career in neuroscience this is a really good way to understand what's happening inside our brains (click on the image to get a bigger version)
+Unless you’re planning a career in neuroscience this simple model is a good way to understand what's happening inside our brains.

 You’ll not be surprised to hear adolescence can be a tricky time brain-wise.
 Your amazing brain is undergoing some pretty big changes: